The Ultimate In Birding Tours

 EASTERN CHINA BIRDING TOUR: OVERVIEW

 Birdquest’s Eastern China birding tours offer a compelling experience.
 Our Eastern China birding tour concentrates on both the coastal wetlands and the forests of this interesting region.
-Our Eastern China tour features such marvellous specialities as the endangered Spoon-billed Sandpiper, Asian Dowitcher, Nordmann’s Greenshank, Swan Goose, Baer’s Pochard, Von Schrenck’s Bittern, Oriental Stork, the rare Crested Ibis, the beautiful Cabot’s Tragopan, the superb Elliot’s Pheasant, the extraordinary Reeves’s Pheasant, the magnificent Brown Eared Pheasant, White-necklaced (or Rickett’s) Partridge, Red-crowned and White-naped Cranes (and maybe even Siberian!), the rare Blyth’s Kingfisher, the lovely Fairy Pitta, Grey-sided Thrush, Green-backed and Zappey’s Flycatchers, Blue-crowned (or Courtois’s) and Buffy Laughingthrushes, Reed Parrotbill, the monotypic Spotted Elachura, Jankowski’s Bunting and the stunning Silver Oriole.
+Our Eastern China tour features such marvellous specialities as the endangered Spoon-billed Sandpiper, Asian Dowitcher, Nordmann’s Greenshank, Swan Goose, Von Schrenck’s Bittern, Oriental Stork, the rare Crested Ibis, the beautiful Cabot’s Tragopan, the superb Elliot’s Pheasant, the extraordinary Reeves’s Pheasant, the magnificent Brown Eared Pheasant, White-necklaced (or Rickett’s) Partridge, Red-crowned and White-naped Cranes, Chinese Crested Tern, the rare Blyth’s Kingfisher, the lovely Fairy Pitta, Grey-sided Thrush, Green-backed and Zappey’s Flycatchers, Marsh Grassbird, Blue-crowned (or Courtois’s) and Buffy Laughingthrushes, Reed Parrotbill, the monotypic Spotted Elachura, Jankowski’s Bunting and the stunning Silver Oriole.

 The huge and varied country that is China boasts an extraordinary bird list of over 1300 species.
 Since 1984, Birdquest has developed a series of comprehensive China birding tours to find a vast majority of the endemics and specialities, but in a country that is so large, and with so many scattered specialities, there is always more to see.
-This itinerary, to the southeast of China, targets some rare and poorly known waterbirds on the coast and numerous stunning endemics at forest sites inland.
-The bird list will not be huge but it will be respectable, and the quality contained within it certainly will be extraordinary!
+This itinerary, to the east of China, targets some rare and poorly known waterbirds on the coast and numerous stunning endemics at forest sites inland.
+The bird list will be more than respectable and the quality contained within it will certainly be extraordinary!

-Our next port of call is Yangkou in the Rudong region, situated just to the north of the Yangtze River mouth in Jiangsu province.
-An exciting but critically endangered species is the very special Spoon-billed Sandpiper which has plummeted in numbers alarmingly in recent years.
+Our next port of call is the Rudong region, situated just to the north of the Yangtze River mouth in Jiangsu province.
+An exciting but Critically Endangered species is the very special Spoon-billed Sandpiper which has plummeted in numbers alarmingly in recent years.
 China’s Yellow Sea is a major staging area for this species.
-Much of the area is under threat from reclamation, but in the region north of Shanghai there are still extensive mudflats where on a good day one can see double figure numbers of this rare species, many of which will be in splendid summer plumage at this time of year.
+Much of the area is under threat from reclamation, but in the region north of Shanghai there are still extensive mudflats where we could well find this rare species, which will likely be in splendid summer plumage at this time of year.

-Here, as well as looking for the famous Spoon-billed Sandpipers, we will keep a sharp eye out for other rarities amongst a superb array of shorebirds with species such as Great Knot, Asiatic Dowitcher and Nordmann’s Greenshank all being possible.
+As well as looking for the famous Spoon-billed Sandpiper, we will keep a sharp eye out for other rarities amongst a superb array of shorebirds with species such as Great Knot, Asiatic Dowitcher and Nordmann’s Greenshank all being possible.
 Stunning Saunders’s Gulls are common here.
-Another attraction of the coast at this season is that it’s sometimes alive with colourful migrants and we’re sure to see a few goodies such as Narcissus Flycatcher or Siberian Thrush!
+Another attraction of the coast at this season is that it’s sometimes alive with passerine migrants and among the commoner species we are likely to see to a few goodies such as Pechora Pipit, Narcissus Flycatcher, Rufous-tailed Robin or Siberian Thrush!

-From Shanghai, we travel to the city of Wuhan on the Yangtze River in Hubei province.
-From there we will head for the Dongzhai National Reserve in He’nan province.
-One of the two major attractions here is the spectacular Reeves’s Pheasant, and this is surely the best place in China for getting good views of this extraordinary and beautiful creature.
+From Guangzhou, we travel northwards to Xinyang in Henan.
+From there we will head for the Dongzhai National Reserve in Henan province.
+One of the two major attractions here is the spectacular Reeves’s Pheasant, and this is surely the best place in China to get good views of this extraordinary and beautiful creature.
 It is not too far from here that a relict population of the spectacular Crested Ibis was found by Chinese ornithologists long after the species was thought to have become extinct in the wild (in Japan).
-Now the population has greatly increased and they have spread back to cover part of their original range.
+Now the population has greatly increased and they have spread back to cover part of their original range, including Dongzhai.
 Another great speciality here is the lovely Fairy Pitta, a rare and declining species.
-Other attractions include Chinese Sparrowhawk, Swinhoe’s Minivet, Collared Finchbill, Yellow-rumped Flycatcher, Masked Laughingthrush, Silver-throated Bushtit, Red-billed Starling, the fast-declining Collared Crow and the impressive Chinese (or Yellow-billed) Grosbeak.
+Other attractions include Chinese Sparrowhawk, Collared Finchbill, Yellow-rumped Flycatcher, Silver-throated Bushtit, the fast-declining Collared Crow and the impressive Chinese (or Yellow-billed) Grosbeak.

 Next, we will travel onwards to the rugged, partly-forested mountains of Shanxi province, famous for its spectacular Brown Eared Pheasants.
 Also here we may well see the strange Beijing Babbler, Yellow-streaked Warbler and Plain (or Père David’s ) Laughingthrush

-Afterwards, we will visit some mountains around Beijing which hold a few very special birds, including the poorly-known Green-backed (or Elisa’s) Flycatcher, the colourful Zappey’s Flycatcher, the very rare Grey-sided Thrush and the localized Chinese Beautiful Rosefinch.
+Afterwards, we will visit some mountains around Beijing which hold a few very special birds, including the poorly-known Green-backed (or Elisa’s) Flycatcher, the colourful Zappey’s Flycatcher, the very rare Grey-sided Thrush, the endemic Qilian Bluetail and the localized Chinese Beautiful Rosefinch.
 Other specialities include White-bellied Redstart, Chinese Thrush, Chinese and Claudia’s Leaf Warblers, Yellow-bellied Tit and Chinese Nuthatch.

-We will also explore some different habitats, including extensive Phragmites reedbeds, large marshes and lagoons, open elm woodland and dry grassy plains.
-The majestic Red-crowned Crane (undoubtedly the most spectacular member of this impressive family) breeds here, while other specialities include the rare Swan Goose, Amur Falcon, Daurian Partridge, White-naped Crane, Oriental Pratincole, Grey-headed Lapwing, Chinese Penduline Tit and the impressive Chinese Grey Shrike.
+We will also explore some different habitats, including large marshes and lagoons, open elm woodland and dry grassy plains.
+The majestic Red-crowned Crane (undoubtedly the most spectacular member of this impressive family) breeds here, while other specialities include the rare Swan Goose, Amur Falcon, Daurian Partridge, White-naped Crane, Chinese Penduline Tit and the impressive Chinese Grey Shrike.
 There is even a chance of lingering migrant Siberian Cranes!

-Birdquest has unrivalled experience in China, having operated a long series of China birding tours since 1984.
+Birdquest has an unrivalled depth of experience in China, having operated nearly 150 China birding tours since 1984.

-Great Wall of China Option: While we will surely see parts of the famous Great Wall in the distance while we are in the mountains near Beijing, if you would like a close-up visit we can easily arrange for you to stay an extra day and visit the Great Wall, with or without a local guide.
-It is well worth seeing this remarkable, but often unsuccessful, bulwark against the barbarian hordes.
+Great Wall of China Option: While we will surely see parts of the famous Great Wall in the distance while we are in the mountains near Beijing, if you would like a close-up visit we can easily arrange for you to stay an extra day and visit the Great Wall.
+It is well worth seeing this remarkable, but often unsuccessful, bulwark against the ‘barbarian hordes’.
 Started more than two thousand years ago, and winding back and forth for some 5,000 kilometres across northern China from the coast to the Gobi Desert in distant Gansu, this amazing structure surely epitomizes China’s three millennia of civilization and its long and turbulent history.

-Accommodation & Road Transport: The hotels and guesthouses are of a good or medium standard, though the guesthouse at Emei Feng is rather simple.
-Road transport is by small coach, minibus or cars.
-Roads are generally of good quality.
+Accommodation & Road Transport: The hotels and guesthouses are mostly of a good or medium standard, although some guesthouse accommodation is fairly simple.
+Road transport is by small coach, minibus/passenger van or cars.
+Roads are generally of good or excellent quality.

 Walking: The walking effort during our Eastern China tour is mostly easy, occasionally moderate.